rootSySdk/SweetBackup/README.md

 # SweetBackup

 SweetBackup is a PowerShell version of [SeBackupPrivilege](https://github.com/giuliano108/SeBackupPrivilege), some commands are identically named.
-It was written with PSReflect for PInvoke to avoid any artifacts and its PowerShell v2 compliant.
+It was written with PSReflect (and [PSReflect-Functions](https://github.com/jaredcatkinson/PSReflect-Functions)) for PInvoke to avoid any artifacts and its PowerShell v2 compliant.

 Usage
 =====================